-Our school has additional education for the young child: Childcare and Early Childhood Education (Vroeg en Voortijdse Educatie, VVE)/preschool-playroom.
-We cooperate with a childcare organisation in the school building,Korein Kinderplein.
+Our school offers additional education for the young child: Childcare and Early Childhood Education (Vroeg en Voortijdse Educatie, VVE)/pre-school playgroup.
+We cooperate with a childcare organisation in the school building, Korein Mendelsohnlaan.

 Our school is linked to Korein, childcare and BSO (Buitenschoolse Opvang, after school care), and together we form the Spilcentrum Genderdal.
 The Korein location is a meeting point for children and parents from different cultures and backgrounds.
 We experience this as very enriching.